brianwilsongh/wilsontheory.github.io/_posts/2019-03-26-initial-thoughts-going-serverless-lambda.markdown

 I created a Lambda function *serveStatic*, a corresponding API Gateway construct to intercept HTTP requests to trigger *serveStatic*, and a bucket to host that HTML as a file named *index.html*

-Inside the lambda function, I wrote the following Python script to return the contents of that HTML file to the API Gateway as part of a JSON object.
+Inside the Lambda function, I wrote the following Python script to return the contents of that HTML file to the API Gateway as part of a JSON object.

 ```python
 import json